fkpwolf/blog/_posts/2022/2022-6-1-linux-cmd-tips.md

 set timezone `sudo dpkg-reconfigure tzdata`

 To change locale, use `sudo update-locale LANG=en_US.utf8`.
 Then ssh can show Chinese characters.
-In Ubuntu Server, "locale -a" say zh_CN.utf8.
+In Ubuntu Server, `locale -a` says zh_CN.utf8.
 It is unusual.
 In Putty, "Connection → Data → Environment variables", add LANG/zh_CN.utf8 & LC_CTYPE/zh_CN.utf8.
 Than Putty can type and show Chinese.
 Mac always ok on Chinese.

 ### Package management